menu

 Kiel is a very small city located in the state of Wisconsin.
 With a population of 3,950 people and just one neighborhood, Kiel is the 197th largest community in Wisconsin.
 Much of the housing stock in Kiel was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Kiel is generally considered to be a blue-collar town.
-78.31% of the Kiel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Kiel is a blue-collar town, with 78.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kiel is a city of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Kiel who work in healthcare (10.84%), business and financial occupations (10.84%), and office and administrative support (0.00%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kiel has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kiel has few renters and college students.
 But the biggest reason it is quieter in Kiel than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kiel may be for you.